-Finding out if your audience is willing to spend money to acquire a product is an essential question that you need to answer if you want to gain traction, and make your business more likely to attract other forms of private funding and professional funding.
+Finding out if your audience is willing to spend money to acquire a product is an essential question that you need to answer if you want to gain traction, and make your business more likely to attract other forms of private funding.

-If you want to learn more about this topic, here’s an article which goes more in depth: a 5-step process to grow your business.
+If you want to learn more about this topic, here’s an article which goes more in-depth on this topic.

 If you are willing to find out more about this topic and become an expert in crowdfunding, you can find below some resources which should help you become very knowledgeable on the topic, enjoy!

 In this post, we’ll look at 11 ways content creation and blogging can help you fund your startup fashion company.
 Let’s find out!